bchadwic/Galaga-OpenGL/README.md

-# jogl-log / galaga example
+# Galaga
-learning JOGL to hopefully make games using a game engine instead of JFrame / GraphicsProgram
+learning JOGL to recreate galaga

 This project began as a game engine tutorial but then I decided to recreate the 2D game Galaga